-Supplemental Medicare Plans in Columbus, Ohio
+Medicare plans in Columbus, Ohio

 We will break down supplemental plans in Ohio, their general price points, benefits that you can receive on different programs, and more.
 Below, we have included quotes based on a 65-year-old male.

-Affordable Medicare Advantage Plans in Columbus, Ohio
+Affordable Medicare Advantage plans in Columbus, Ohio

 Men make up 46.11% of Ohio’s population with Medicare supplemental plans.
 Supplemental Medicare is beneficial as it covers a range of out-of-pocket costs.
 There are 60 Ohio Medicare Advantage plans available in Franklin County.

 UnitedHealthcare offers seniors an HMO Plan (requiring in-network care with lower copays and better coverage).
 They also have a five-star rating.

 Medical Mutual of Ohio also offers a five-star plan.
 Though their premium is higher than UnitedHealthcare, they offer Local PPO (which allows you to use out-of-network providers at a higher cost than in-network providers).